svenvv/unraid-containers/amp/README.md

 AMP is a server manager with built-in support for many game types.
 Specifically, it is the best Minecraft server admin panel around (my opinion).
 It does require a paid license, but it's a one-time and low cost.

+This repository is hosting a container and template suitable for UNRAID 6.8+

 For a full description of AMP, see: https://cubecoders.com/AMP

 To Install: